rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/2-0-pre-order-rev.md

 end
 ```

+Note that the reversed pre-order tree traversal is such that the document tree's
+child order is reversed (i.e. a parent's first child will become its last child,
+its second child its second to last child, and so on) before embedding it into
+the node order of the unordered document tree.

 Note that the reversed pre-order trace will contain the nodes in tree order
 (i.e. ancestors before descendands), but not in child order.
 Because of that,
 the reversed pre-order trace is inconsistent with the child order and therefore